 Fox’s ratings have gone into freefall since Carlson was taken off the air by the network.

-Earlier this month, former Fox News star Megyn Kelly mocked her onetime employer due to the significant decline in viewership with a new nickname during a broadcast of her successful SiriusXM podcast.
+Last month, former Fox News star Megyn Kelly mocked her onetime employer due to the significant decline in viewership with a new nickname during a broadcast of her successful SiriusXM podcast.

 For years, Fox News has been the leader in cable news, but since Carlson’s show was taken off the air — for reasons still unknown — the network has slid badly in the ratings, losing out for the first time in years to left-wing outlet MSNBC.